agsb/u2forth/README.md

   __PSP__  return stack pointer index (psp), r26r27 X

-  __RSP__  parameter stack pointer index (rsp), r26r27 X
+  __RSP__  parameter stack pointer index (rsp), r28r29 Y

-  flash        Not used, reserved for flash read/write, r26r27 X
+  flash        Not used, reserved for flash read/write, r30r31 Z

-  SP          Not used, reserved for real cpu and interrups
+  SP          Not used, reserved for real cpu and interrupts

   PC          Not used, reserved for real cpu work :)